politrons/reactive/quarkus/README.md

 In Quarkus the Dependency injection happens when we compile our project, that's the reason why it's so fast.
  That brings some limitations, like the use of Reflection in your application it's limited.
  You can read the way to inject dependencies in your project purely with annotations [here](https://quarkus.io/guides/cdi-reference.html)

+### Program

+Here I develop a simple Serverless where thanks to Quarkus and JAX-RS we make the transport(Request/Response) layer totally agnostic.
+You can see the API resource of the application as entry point [here](src/main/java/com/politrons/quarkus/resource/PolitronsQuarkusResource.java)